Deducteam/nubo/README.md

 - Implement automated type checking of libraries (target `check` of `library.mk`), possibly by providing a script alongside the `Makefile`

-- Add a tool to resolve dependencies and install recursively libraries needed (script probably).
+- Add a tool to resolve dependencies and install recursively libraries needed.

+- Use another format than Makefile to have easily parsable meta data.
+Or add target to generate json from makefile.

 [1]: https://tools.ietf.org/html/draft-phillips-record-jar-01
 [2]: https://man.openbsd.org/make.1